Annella Zervas: Decline and death

-In the summer of 1924, Hubert and Emma Zervas paid a visit to Louise Walz, the abbess of St. Benedict's.
+In the summer of 1924, Hubert and Emma Zervas visited Louise Walz, the abbess of St. Benedict's.
 When it became apparent that her condition was terminal, Zervas was taken home to Moorhead.
-The abbess was kept apprised of Zervas's condition and the nuns of Moorhead visited regularly.
+Walz was kept apprised of Zervas's condition and the nuns of Moorhead visited regularly.

-In the fall of 1924, careful dieting and osteopathic treatments brought about a remission of Zervas's symptoms.
-Her family was certain that it was only a matter of time before Zervas experienced a complete cure.
-Zervas, however, was unconvinced.
+In the fall, dieting and osteopathic treatments brought about a remission of Zervas's symptoms.
+Her family was certain that it was only a matter of time until Zervas fully recovered, but Zervas was unconvinced.
 She told her mother, "When this disease leaves me, God will have taken it away and he will not want me to have it anymore.
 I do not want anything but what God wills."

-Zervas also said, "What He has in store for me, I do not know, but all He does is well, so there is no need to worry.
+She also said, "What He has in store for me, I do not know, but all He does is well, so there is no need to worry.
 God has given me the grace to be resigned, and I thank him heartily for this, but also for all else He has given me with my illness....
 I often wonder what great harm of body or of soul I may have suffered had not God given me this 'blessing in disguise'."

 In the summer of 1926, Zervas was attacked by a fit of pain immediately after leaving the confessional.
-Over the days that followed, the disease and its symptoms returned full force.
+Over the following days, the disease and its symptoms returned in full force.
 As a novena was offered for her at Our Lady of Victory Basilica in Lackawanna, New York, her condition seemed to enter its final phase.
-Death occurred at 3:15 a.m. on the Vigil of the Feast of the Assumption of the Blessed Virgin Mary, Saturday, August 14, 1926.
-After a Roman Catholic requiem mass at her parents' parish church in Moorhead, Zervas's remains were transported to St. Benedict's and buried in the convent's cemetery.
+Death occurred at 3:15 a.m. on the Vigil of the Feast of the Assumption of the Blessed Virgin Mary, August 14, 1926.
+After a requiem Mass at her parents' parish church in Moorhead, Zervas's remains were transported to St. Benedict's and buried in its cemetery.